-(a) The most recent audited balance-sheet of the corporation; or, where the corporation is not required to prepare audited accounts regularly, a balance sheet of the corporation certified by the corporation as giving a true and fair view of state the of affairs of the corporation as of the date of the balance sheet, of which the date shall be within the preceding 12 months; or
+(a) The most recent audited balance sheet of the corporation; or, where the corporation is not required to prepare audited accounts regularly, a balance sheet of the corporation certified by the corporation as giving a true and fair view of the state of affairs of the corporation as of the date of the balance sheet, of which the date shall be within the preceding 12 months; or

 (b) A corporation, the sole business of which is to hold investments and the entire share capital of which is owned by one or more persons, each of whom is an Accredited Investor.
-If you are able to invest with a minimum of S$200,000, then the above accreditation process would

 Accredited Investors are assumed to be better informed, and better able to access resources to protect their own interests, and therefore require less regulatory protection.
 Investors who agree to be treated as Accredited Investors therefore, forgo the benefit of certain regulatory safeguards.